Camouflaged Image Synthesis Is All You Need to Boost Camouflaged Detection: Experiments

 To evaluate the effectiveness of our method, we conducted an ablation study.
-As shown in Fig. \ref{fig:ablation}, we observed that without the noise-adding process, our model produced artifacts and a fuzzy background, which are significantly inferior to those obtained by our completed model.
-We believe that this decrease in synthesis ability is due to the absence of random probabilities introduced by the noise-adding module.
-Our findings suggest that the noise-adding module plays a crucial role in enhancing the generator's ability to produce a better environment background by introducing more probabilities into the background generation process.
+As depicted in Figure~\ref{fig:ablation}, we observed that excluding the noise-adding process resulted in the generation of artifacts and blurry backgrounds, indicating the significance of this module.
+Similarly, the absence of the camouflage classifier led to inadequate synthesis of background details.
+We attribute this decline in synthesis quality to the lack of randomness introduced by the noise-adding module.
+These findings highlight the pivotal roles played by the noise-adding and CAM modules in enhancing the generator's capability to produce realistic environment backgrounds.